ThePhD/ThePhD.github.io/_posts/2020-08-15-Output Ranges.markdown

 > No, even if you don't (e.g. grow).
 I know it because we have a highly optimized sink-based format and a it's nowhere near {fmt} in perf.
 You really need direct writes. – [Victor Zverovich, `fmt` Author, April 25, 2020](https://twitter.com/vzverovich/status/1254030259109781504)

 MSVC running in a circle, pissing itself, and then passing out in a drunken stupor for many of the benchmarks (on its best settings!!) should also be indicative here of "optimizer divergence".
 The only benchmark case that consistently delivered high-quality performance is the `iterator_iterator_copy_direct`, e.g. the direct writes Victor speaks of.
 I am not here to gamble with the compiler, forever writing [variations of this "peak", cursed memcpy](https://twitter.com/jfbastien/status/1288232681432440834) for the sake of performance.
-I am going to call `std::copy` or `std::ranges::copy`, and I am going to get my `memcpy` for free because Stephan T. Lavavej can write `if constexpr (_Is_contiguous_meow<_It, _DestIt>) { /* meowmcopy :3 */ }` and not depend on how the stochastic stream processor in my CPU or the optimizer feels today.
-My performance will not plummet because I turned on the [Jessica Paquette's amazing outliner to save code space](https://www.youtube.com/watch?v=yorld-WSOeU) for my Apple builds.
+I am going to call `std::copy` or `std::ranges::copy`, and I am going to get my `memcpy` for free because Stephan T. Lavavej can write `if constexpr (_Is_contiguous_meow<_It, _DestIt>) { /* meowmcpy :3 */ }` and not depend on how the stochastic stream processor in my CPU or the optimizer feels today.
+My performance will not plummet because I turned on [the one and only Jessica Paquette's amazing outliner to save code space](https://www.youtube.com/watch?v=yorld-WSOeU) for my Apple builds.
 I can have speed.
 I can save space.
 And, you know what else?

 I can also have Sources and Sinks, without needing to butcher Stepanov's foundational work.